Welcome to the Suffolk Support Group

 photo of suffolk group member Liz Cooper

 Over the years I have been overwhelmed by the commitment of our volunteers in all manor of roles including Association Visitors, Care Service Navigators and branch and group Committee Members.
-As a team we have had to adapt our ways of working during the pandemic including increasing telephone and online support to families.
-I hope this newsletter goes some way to introducing you to our small but amazingly supportive Suffolk Team, some having volunteered with us for over 30 years (sorry Janet, but I felt it had to be said)!
+I hope this newsletter goes some way to introducing you to our small but amazingly supportive Suffolk Team, some having volunteered with us for over 40 years (sorry Janet, but I felt it had to be said)!
 We look forward to supporting you and working with you in the future and particularly look forward to seeing some of you again in person!

 Gill Solway - Association Visitor